BryceCanyonCounty/bcc-wagons/README.md

 - Wagons can be returned at any shop location via prompt
 - Return your wagon when afield by using the target menu
 - Give your wagon a special name at purchase time (rename wagon using the menu)
-- Set a max number of wagons per player in the config
+- Set a max number of wagons per player and wainwrights in the main config
 - Distance-based NPC spawns
 - Trade wagons with other players using target-menu
+- Limit individual wagon purchases to a specified job
 - Wainwright job can sell wagons to players (more to come!)